Purpose of these guidelines

 Committee selection

 As per university and Faculty policy and agreements, the School is obliged to annually elect a committee to advise and assist the Director in evaluating individual faculty member performance.
 Election of this committee will occur annually and will be in accordance with the guidelines published in the MoA (article 13) and the University Policy #77.
-To the extent possible and reasonable, the membership constituency should include a balance of genders, disciplinary perspectives, professional practice and scientific program involvement, and faculty ranks.
+To the extent possible and reasonable, the membership constituency should include a balance of genders, disciplinary perspectives, professional practice and scientific program involvement, and faculty ranks, and have at least one teaching stream member.
 It is also desirable to have at least one person (in addition to the Director) who has previously served on the performance review committee.
 Finally, it is desirable to include persons with a combination of graduate and undergraduate teaching, as well as a combination of classroom and on‐line teaching experience.
-Continuing lecturers, tenured, and tenure-track faculty who have passed their first probationary review with appointments in the School are eligible for election to the committee.
+Tenured, and tenure-track faculty with research or teaching appointments in the School are eligible for election to the committee.
 Those whose appointments are less than 50% in the School are welcome to serve on the committee depending on their service commitments to their primary Department or School.
 The committee will be chaired by the School’s Director or designate.
 Nominations and election to the committee shall occur as part of the normal service assignment and election process which generally takes place early in the calendar year (for the following calendar year).
 Written (e-mailed) nominations will be solicited during the service assignment process.
 Members will be elected by a simple majority of faculty.
 Elections will be conducted electronically through the School’s Community LEARN site.
 Those who agree to stand for election must be available for several days of meetings and allocate time to review files during January.

 Use of collective indicators